New bank Shawbrook passes 1 billion pound lending milestone

-LONDON New British bank Shawbrook has lent more than 1 billion pounds ($1.6 billion) since its launch two years ago, it said on Monday, showing that challengers are emerging to break the dominance of Britain's biggest banks.
+LONDON New bank Shawbrook has lent more than 1 billion pounds since its launch two years ago, it said on Monday, showing that challengers are emerging to break the dominance of Britain's biggest banks.

 Shawbrook is looking to pick up business as established banks shrink their balance sheets and build up capital to meet future regulatory requirements.